-One of the reasons that many people are hesitant to quit smoking – or indeed to quit using any type of addictive drug – is the fear of unpleasant withdrawal symptoms.
-Sometimes what you go through to quit sounds worse than the possibility of future harm from smoking, but in the long run it’s really a brief period of discomfort compared to a lifetime of possible illness, including heart and lung issues and a wide variety of cancers.
-It might be helpful for some to know there is a general timeline for what you’ll go through during nicotine withdrawal, so that you won’t be left to wonder if it will last forever.
+One of the reasons people don’t quit smoking – or any addictive drug – is fear of withdrawal symptoms.
+What you go through to quit can seem worse than the risk of future harm from smoking but in the long run it’s a brief period of discomfort compared to a lifetime of illness – heart and lung disease and many types of cancer.
+It might be helpful for some to know there is a general timeline for what you’ll go through during nicotine withdrawal so you won’t be left wondering if it will never end.

 • Nicotine cravings